I Am Malala: The Girl Who Stood Up for Education and Was Shot by the Taliban book cover

 Who Should Read I Am Malala: The Girl Who Stood Up for Education and Was Shot by the Taliban?

-This book is perfect for anyone interested in biographies and looking to gain actionable insights in a short read.
+This book is perfect for anyone interested in general and looking to gain actionable insights in a short read.
 Whether you're a student, professional, or lifelong learner, the key ideas from I Am Malala: The Girl Who Stood Up for Education and Was Shot by the Taliban by Malala Yousafzai With Christina Lamb will help you think differently.

-• Readers who enjoy biographies and want practical takeaways
+• Readers who enjoy general and want practical takeaways

 • Professionals looking to apply new ideas to their work and life